dirdam/fonts/README.md

 [^1]: In some games deciphering the language is part of the journey.
 Please read the content at your own risk.

+## Requests

+If you are a game creator or a conlang enthusiast and want to create a font for your language, you can contact me and I will give you a quote.
+Contact [here](https://dirdam.github.io/contact.html).

 ## Support

 You can support my _**free**_ work by making a donation.
 Thank you! ❤️